I often heard Tasmania being described as the love child of Australia and New Zealand.

 The Campsite at the neck

-Day 10 Fly out of Hobart
+Day 10: Fly out of Hobart

-This tour can be adapted into a week by taking out a few days on the Tasman Peninsula and Cradle Mountain or can be extended into a two week itinerary by adding extra days in Strahan and doing side trips to either the Hartz Mountains just south of Hobart or to Mount Eliza in Southwest National Park.
+This tour can be adapted into a week by taking out a few days on the Tasman Peninsula and Cradle Mountain or can be extended into a two-week itinerary by adding extra days in Strahan and doing side trips to either the Hartz Mountains just south of Hobart or to Mount Eliza in Southwest National Park.

 If you found this itinerary useful please use the affiliate links I have provided in the itinerary.
-It won’t cost you anything extra (in fact it’ll actually save you money) and every time you make a purchase I make a small commission of the products and places I recommend.
+It won’t cost you anything extra (in fact it’ll actually save you money) and every time you make a purchase I make a small commission on the products and places I recommend.
 It also helps me to maintain my website and create more awesome itineraries like this one!
 Thanks.